-When computing a single point on the circle, seven other points can be easily calculated due to symmetry.

-• The interpretation of the approximation of a circle is subjective.
-Often minimizing the residuum $/x_i^2 + y_i^2 - r^2/$ is used as a criterion.
+- When computing a single point on the circle, seven other points can be easily calculated due to symmetry. - For a uniform brightness, the pixels along the circle need to be distributed evenly. - The interpretation of the approximation of a circle is subjective.
+Often minimizing the residuum $|x_i^2+y_i^2-r^2|$ is used as a criterion.